lokesh1729/lokesh1729-com-gatsby/content/posts/2021-04-04---kadanes-algorithm.md

 description: "kadane's algorithm aims to find maximum sub-array sum.
 In this post, we will discuss about it and we'll solve best time to buy and sell stocks leetcode problem #121 using it."
-category: coding
+category: data structures and algorithms
 tags:
   - algorithms
+  - coding-interviews
-  - coding interviews
+  - data-structures
 ---
 Hello everyone! in this post, we'll discuss about kadane's algorithm.
 I'll try to keep it as simple as possible.
 The goal of this algorithm is to find a maximum value of sub-array sum.
 Let's take an example to understand.